Are you a fan of Instagram Stories? Learn how to share your in-feed posts to stories to increase engagement and reach.

 Instagram is always evolving and changing.
 Recently, they created a new way to get more eyes on your posts or share a post from someone else.

-Sharing posts from your feed to Instagram Stories is simple.
+Sharing your Instagram feed posts to Stories is simple.

 You can share any public account’s Instagram feed posts to your Stories.